coherent-research/dcs-documentation/DCSUserGuide.md

 ## Total Threshold Report
 The Total Threshold Report compares the current total for a register with a specified maximum value.
-If the value is above a specified alarm threshold this is hightlighted in the report and the report is emailed to any subscribers.
+If the value is above a specified alarm threshold this is highlighted in the report and the report is emailed to any subscribers.

 The input for the report must be specified in a CSV file or Microsoft Office 2007 (or later) Excel file which can be uploaded when editing a subscription settings.
 The file must be of type "csv" or "xlsx" and have the following format: